vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 <b>
  You will land on your Bluemix Dashboard.
- * If you have landed on the Dashboard as shown below, proceed to [step 2](#acc_complete1).
+ * If you have landed on the Dashboard view as shown below, proceed to [step 2](#acc_complete1).
- * If you do not get to the Dashboard, proceed to [step 1.8](#step_view).
+ * If you did not get to the Dashboard, proceed to [step 1.8](#step_view).
 </b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/dashboard.PNG)

 <a name="step_view">
-   1.8 If you land on the bluemix new look as shown below,</a> follow the below steps to reach the Dashboard.
+   1.8 If you land on the new Bluemix interface as shown below,</a> click on the highlighted area at the top right.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/newview1.PNG)

- Click on 'Switch to Classic' to switch to the console.
+ Click on 'Switch to Classic'.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/newview2.PNG)

-You may be asked to login again, please login and after this you will land on the <b>Bluemix Dashboard</b>.
+You may be asked to login again.
+After login, you will land on the <b>Bluemix Dashboard</b>.

 <a name="acc_complete">
 <a name="acc_complete1">
 <b> 2.
 Ensure that you have the necessary space available in your Bluemix account to complete the lab.
 Open your Bluemix Dashboard to check if you have the required space:</b></a></a>
    * The 'Services & APIs' tile shows the number of services you have available.
 You will require space to deploy two services during the lab.
+If you do not have sufficient space for two services, then delete some existing services (visible in your dashboard) before proceeding to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)

    * The 'Cloud Foundry Apps' tile shows the memory you have available for apps.
 You will require at least 256 MB of free space to deploy the app for this lab.
+If you do not have 256MB of free space, then delete some existing apps (visible in your dashboard) before proceeding to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services1.PNG)